ActualCassandra/SecuringMultiVendorCloudsPart3/README.md

-# Securing Multivendor Clouds Part 3 - Microsoft Event for Partners
+# Securing Multivendor Clouds Part 3 - CloudKnox - Microsoft Event for Partners

 Welcome to the Securing Multivendor Clouds Part 3 repository.
 This event will be held in June 2022, but the specific date and time are still TBC.